AK-Homberger/NMEA0183-WiFi-Multiplexer/README.md

 # NMEA0183 WiFi Multiplexer with ESP8266 (D1 Mini)

 # Caution!
-Use of D8 creates boot problem (see Issues).
-I will change this to D6.
+Updated version (0.2) with pins changed from D7/D8 to D6/D7 (see Issues).

 Reads NMEA0183 messages from two serial (RS232) inputs and forwards multiplexed messages to USB-Serial and WLAN as UDP broadcast.